ilex-paraguariensis/yerbamate/README.md

 ## Features 🎉

-- Seamless integration with popular deep learning libraries such as PyTorch, TensorFlow, and JAX.
+- Seamless integration with any installed python library such as PyTorch, TensorFlow, JAX, Huggingfacehub and etc.
 - Easy to use interface to add source code of models, trainers, and data loaders to your projects.
-- Support for full customizability and reproducibility of results through the inclusion of source code dependencies in your project.
+- Support for full customizability and reproducibility of results through the inclusion of dependencies in your project.
 - Modular project structure that enforces a clean and organized codebase.
+- Fully compatible with python.
 - Convenient environment management through the Maté Environment API.
 - Support for pip and conda for dependency management.
 - Works with Colab.